-If a student is registered in a timely manner, Eastern University will provide a bill through the student's CashNet portal in advance of the payment due date.
-A late fee of \$110.00 may be assessed to any student account that is not clear at the start of the semester, term, or academic session.
+When a student is registered in a timely manner, Eastern University will provide a bill through the student's CASHNet portal on my.eastern.edu in advance of the payment date.
+When a student account is not clear by the beginning of the semester or session, a late payment fee may be assessed to the student's account.
+The semester -based Late Payment fee is \$110.00 per semester and the session-based Late Payment fee is \$55.00 per academic session.